ATTN LR AUTHORS: would you prefer a rejection, or to never hear back from a law review?

 I always consider it a reflection on the journal and the law school when I don't hear back from a journal.
 While I understand the volume of submissions that some journals receive, I am unable to understand how the Board (or the advisor) could allow the journal to simply not inform scholars of their rejection.
 It makes me question whether to submit to those journals in the future.

-Steven L. Nelson – over 8 years ago
+Steven L. Nelson – almost 9 years ago

 login to leave comment